aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-java/README.md

-# Existing Cluster with the AWS Observability accelerator base module and Java monitoring
+# Monitor Java applications running on Amazon EKS

 This example demonstrates how to use the AWS Observability Accelerator Terraform modules to monitor EKS infrastructure and Java based workloads.